gokulakannan1905/C1M1_data_analytics/README.md

-Project name = "C1M1_data_analytics"
+# Project C1M1_data_analytics
-Author       = "Gokulakannan"
+A small C program to find maximum, minimum, mean and median of a data set and sort the data set.

-Description  = "A small C program to find maximum, minimum, mean and median of a data set and sort the data set."
+    Author       : Gokulakannan A
-License      = "MIT"
+    License      : MIT
-Date         = "09-05-2023"
+    Date         : 09-05-2023